-In 2019, we continued to build new data center, interconnection and edge services capabilities that will further our vision for the future of Platform Equinix, a future that will provide our customers with the ability to reach everywhere, connect with everyone and integrate everything on their digital transformation journey.
-Equinix offers a comprehensive, integrated suite of data center, interconnection and edge services and products to more than 9,700 enterprise and service provider customers worldwide.
+In 2020, we continued to build new data center, interconnection and edge services capabilities that we intend will further our vision to power the world's digital leaders.
+On Platform Equinix, digital leaders can bring together all the right places, partners and possibilities to create the foundational infrastructure they need to succeed.
+We offer a comprehensive, integrated suite of data center, interconnection and edge services and products to close to 10,000 enterprise and service provider customers worldwide.